Chuck Greenberg (businessman): Sports franchises ownership

-In August 2014, Greenberg, along with Scott Sonju, led an ownership that purchased the Frisco RoughRiders, the Double-A affiliate of the Texas Rangers.
-The new ownership group has spearheaded numerous major franchise improvements, from a completely new team identity to massive additions and upgrades to Dr Pepper Ballpark, including a giant new 2,763-square-foot HD video board and nearly 2,500-square-feet of new or upgraded LED boards, a new state-of-the-art sound system, a newly designed and modernistic video control room, an open-air in-park sports bar, a relocated and expanded team store, known as "Riders Outpost", improved food service and menu, and a complete overhaul of in-game entertainment.
+In August 2014, Greenberg led an ownership that purchased the Frisco RoughRiders, the Double-A affiliate of the Texas Rangers.
+The new ownership group has spearheaded numerous major franchise improvements, from a completely new team identity to massive additions and upgrades to Riders Field, including a giant 2,763-square-foot HD video board and nearly 2,500-square-feet of new outfield-wall LED ribbons, a state-of-the-art sound system, a completely redesigned and modern video control room, an open-air in-park sports bar, a relocated and expanded team store, known as "Riders Outpost", improved food service and menu, and a complete overhaul of in-game entertainment.
 The improvements earned the Riders and the City of Frisco "Best Ballpark Renovation" of 2015 by Ballpark Digest in the under $6 million category.
+In 2016, Greenberg and the franchise innovated, creating the one-of-a-kind Lazy River beyond the right-field wall.
+Opening on June 9th, 2016, the 174-foot Lazy River is the largest known water feature at a professional sports venue in the world.
+The Lazy River has since become an iconic attraction at the stadium and has led to the ballpark being featured on national media outlets, such as ESPN, MLB Network, CBS Nightly News and more.

 Texas Rangers

 Rangers Baseball Express, led by Greenberg and including former baseball great Nolan Ryan, won an auction to purchase the Texas Rangers on August 5, 2010, after hours of courtroom bidding.
 Greenberg described it as "a painful process ... it dispelled any notion that we haven't earned our way.
 We will deliver on our promises.
 And we want to deliver a championship."

 The two parties bidding for the franchise were the Ryan/Greenberg group and a group led by Dallas Mavericks owner Mark Cuban and Houston businessman Jim Crane.
 Hours of delays and bidding resulted in a final sale price of $593 million, $385 million cash and $208 million in assumed liabilities.

 Rangers Baseball Express, LLC, had earlier signed a definitive agreement to purchase the Texas Rangers team from Tom Hicks and Hicks Sports Group on January 23, 2010.
 The Dallas Observer said in April 2010 that Greenberg "has the money and moxie to lead the Texas Rangers back to relevancy and into the playoffs."

 Greenberg served as managing partner and CEO of the Rangers, while Ryan continued in his role as team president.
 Greenberg's vision for the team included both a dedication to being the best at every aspect of the operation and a focus on creating a highly entertaining fan experience at the ballpark.
 Greenberg said, "[W]e're here to win.
 We love baseball.
 We have an unbelievably deep emotional attachment to the Rangers and Rangers' fans.
 We're going to do everything we can to win."